 - (a) JMMB Bank (Jamaica) Limited ("the Bank") is domiciled and incorporated in Jamaica.
-Effective 31 March 2023, the ownership of the Bank was transferred to an intermediate holding company, JMMB Financial Holdings Limited ("intermediate parent company"), incorporated in Jamaica, which is itself a wholly owned subsidiary of JMMB Group Limited ("ultimate parent"), also domiciled and incorporated in Jamaica.
-The registered office of the Bank is located at 6 8 Grenada Way, Kingston 5. - (b) The Bank's main business involves taking deposits, granting loans and trading in foreign currencies. - (c) The Bank is licensed under the Banking Services Act (2014), and the Banking Services Regulations (2015).
+The Bank is a wholly owned subsidiary of JMMB Financial Holdings Limited ("intermediate parent company"), incorporated in Jamaica, which is itself a wholly owned subsidiary of JMMB Group Limited ("ultimate parent"), also domiciled and incorporated in Jamaica.
+The registered office of the Bank is located at 6 Haughton Terrace, Kingston 10. - (b) The Bank's main business involves taking deposits, granting loans and trading in foreign currencies. - (c) The Bank is licensed under the Banking Services Act (2014), and the Banking Services Regulations (2015).
 The Bank is regulated by the Bank of Jamaica (the Supervisor or Regulator).